3 things to consider with the Bank of Canada overnight rate increase.

 3. Work with a professional to get the best mortgage rate.

 When it comes time to renegotiate your mortgage, don’t be afraid to do just that: negotiate.
-“Many Canadians don’t negotiate enough”, says Amedeo.
+“Many Canadians don’t negotiate enough”, says Chris.
 “At Educators Financial Group, our accredited mortgage professionals do the negotiating for our clients, searching for the best rate.”
 Wondering how a mortgage professional can help you in your search for the right home and the right mortgage?

 You can find out more, here.